keyboard2769/nb-kosui/README.md

 Key Optional System User Interface
 ===
-my Processing based utility classes, based on processing's `core.jar`, for building hardware-panel like demos. i know it is a nonsense name, but anyway.
+my Processing based utility classes, based on processing's `core.jar`, for building quit craftable hardware-panel like SCADA system. i know it is a nonsense name, but anyway.

 ---